 You can get more sensory information about the coffee by looking at the diagrams in the images above.
 If you need to know how these work, just click here.

 Do you need a recipe? - we're not sure you do! (see what we're on about here).
 We're always happy to help if we can - just drop us a line using the message icon in the bottom right corner of this screen!
+We also have sample grind size packs available to help you get your grinder dialled in for all our recommended brew methods.
+You can order yours here.

 Want to know more?
 Read on......